 These Collagen sausage casings will make a small to medium size sausage 23mm

-A great casing for beginners as it is easy to handle, needs no soaking prior to use and can be easily stored without needing to be refrigerated.
+A great sausage making casing for beginners as it is easy to handle, needs no soaking prior to use and can be easily stored without needing to be refrigerated.

 Enough casings to make approx 10kg of sausages.
 (These casings are a product of Australia)